-If there is an emergency that delays pickup, please call the office and we will assist.
+If there is an emergency that delays pickup, please call the office and we will assist you and the student.
 If late pickups become a habitual problem, we will take proper steps to support you in rectifying the situation.

 EMERGENCY CARDS: